 - To hide things belonging to others and pretend you don't know where they are (this isn't 'just teasing;' it is unkind).

-- To be dishonest and not own up (like getting all the class in trouble).
+- To be dishonest and not own up - which might mean that all the kids in the class in trouble.

 - To be greedy and not share (like saying you haven't got any to share, when you have shared all their stuff).

-- To cheat someone (or cheat in a test, which is cheating yourself really).
+- To cheat in a test, which is cheating yourself really.

 - Keeping yourself safe (like saying, "Mum can't come to the phone right now," when a stranger calls and asks if your mum is there and you're alone).

 - Using good manners ("thank you but I couldn't eat another piece" - so that your host can have the last piece of cake).

 - So that you don't hurt people's feelings ("Thank you for a lovely present."
 Even if it's not what you really want, or even if you hate it).